By J. L. Starkey

 Innocent Bystanders, Lost Causes

 Eleven months after the war began, Richmond was placed under martial law .
-Over the next two years, the population would increase exponentially (and with it, the crime rate), food and supplies would become scarce, Confederate currency would prove worthless, and inflation would exceed an astonishing 9000% .
+Over the next two years, the city’s population (and crime rate) would increase exponentially, food and supplies would become scarce, Confederate currency would prove worthless, and inflation would exceed an astonishing 9000% .

 The date was April 2, 1863.

 In 1865, however, everything changed when Waller’s Battalion was sent to fight in the Appomattox Campaign.
-Everett was one of more than 7,700 CSA soldiers taken prisoner at “the largest field surrender in American history,” the Battles of Sayler’s Creek .
+Everett was one of the almost 8000 CSA soldiers taken prisoner at “the largest field surrender in American history,” the Battles of Sayler’s Creek .
 Though he probably didn’t know it at the time of his capture, Richmond had already fallen, marking the beginning of the end of the Civil War.

 The date was April 3, 1865.

-It had been exactly four years and one day since Everett had purchased his “dream” home.
+It had been exactly four years and one day since Everett Baugh had purchased his dream home.

 Speaking Up…Or Maybe Not